jacobcantwell/aws-educate/content/20_puppy_vision/70_testing/_index.md

 #### Amazon Rekognition Custom Labels Demo

-There is also a demonstration web application that you can deploy to view your model in a web application.
-[Amazon Rekognition Custom Labels Demo](https://github.com/aws-samples/amazon-rekognition-custom-labels-demo)

-Deploying the web application will be part of our next workshop and for now we will test a trained model that we started earlier.
+Deploying the web application will be part of our next step and for now we will test a trained model that we deployed earlier.

 {{% notice info %}}
 You have done all of the hardwork creating a dataset, labelling your data, training a model, and evaluating the model results.
 Post in the chat how you would use your own custom label model in your own software.